AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 1. Save the **ChatService.cs** file.

-## Check your work // TODO: update me
+## Check your work

 At this point, your application is ready to test our RAG Pattern implementation.
 Let's run our application and test it.

-1. Return to the terminal and run it using **dotnet run**.
+1. Back in our terminal, start the application using **dotnet run**.

     ```bash
     dotnet run
     ```

-1. Visual Studio Code launches the in-tool simple browser again with the web application running.
+1. Use `CTRL + click` to open the .NET Aspire dashboard.
+Once the dashboard loads, click the link to open our chat application.

 1. First we will test our RAG Pattern app with its new vector search, system prompt and response generation.
 In the web application, create a new chat session and ask, `What bikes do you have?`.
 The AI assistant should respond with a list of bikes available from the product catalog.

-1. Next, let's ask a follow up question. `Do you have any bikes in red?`.
-The AI assistant should then respond with a list of bikes available in red only.
+1. Next, let's ask a follow up question. `Do you have mountain bikes?`.
+The AI assistant should then respond with a list of mountain bikes.

-    Let's also test the semantic cache with our new RAG Pattern.
-Semantic cache is a valuable feature to have in a RAG Pattern application because the amount of tokens required to generate responses from the increased amount of text and data can be much greater.
-It also takes longer to generate the responses.
-Serving responses from the cache will save on both.

-1. In the web application, create a new chat session and ask, `What bikes do you have?`.
-The AI assistant should respond with the same list of bikes available from the product catalog with *(cached response)* appended to the response and zero tokens consumed.
-The response should also be noticeably quicker than before when it has to execute a vector search and generate the response from the LLM.

-1. Close the terminal.
+1. Close the web browser and end the process in the terminal by entering `CTRL + C`.

 <details>
     <summary>Is your application not working or throwing exceptions?
 Click here to compare your code against this example.</summary>